vokya/english-for-designers-1/05-voice-tone/index.md

 - Stay consistent across all written media
 - Keep a friendly and informal voice
 - Feel free to use terminology to some extent, but do not overuse it.
 - Divide longer sections of texts into shorter, more easy to read paragraphs.
+This helps with staying concise.

+- The last and most important part is to not take anything too seriously.
+Staying humble and some decent introspection can make your text easier to relate to.